Dinosaucers: UK releases

 There were two tapes in total released for the UK market in PAL format.
-Unlike the United States released tapes that had two episodes on each tape, the United Kingdom tapes had five episodes each on both tapes released, making it superior to the North American VHS tapes, since the UK tapes contains more episodes showing.
+Unlike the United States released tapes that had two episodes on each tape, the United Kingdom tapes had five episodes each on both tapes released.

-The first 21 episodes can be purchased and downloaded online on Amazon.com as well as on iTunes.
+The first 21 episodes were previously purchased and downloaded online on Amazon.com as well as on iTunes until summer of 2013 with no current plans to return as of 2023.